livestorejs/livestore/website/src/content/docs/reference/contributing.md

 - Please note that LiveStore is still in active development and APIs are subject to change.
 - Before you start contributing, please check with the maintainers if the changes you'd like to make are likely to be accepted.
 Discord is the best way to get in touch.

+## Areas for contribution

+### In scope and encouraged

+- Documentation improvements
+- Improving examples
+- Test cases
+- Bug fixes
+- Benchmarking

+### Potentially in scope

+- New features
+- Larger architectural changes in the core library
+- Adding new examples
+- Adding new integrations (e.g. for technologies such as Svelte, Vue, ...)
+- Monorepo setup changes

+### Out of scope (for now)

+- Changes to the website
+- Changes to the devtools
+- Rewriting the core library in a different language

 ## Requirements

-### Recommended: Nix + direnv
+### Recommended: Use Nix + direnv for a consistent development setup

-To make development as easy and consistent across systems and platforms, this project uses [Nix](https://nix.dev/) to manage "system dependencies" such as Node.js, Bun etc.

-You can either manually use the Nix env via e.g. `nix develop --command pnpm
+To make development as easy and consistent across systems and platforms, this project uses [Nix](https://zero-to-nix.com/) to manage "system dependencies" such as Node.js, Bun etc. You can either use [Direnv](https://direnv.net) setup (recommended) to automatically load the Nix env or manually use the Nix env (e.g. via `nix develop --command pnpm install`).

 ### Manual setup